wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/document-message.md

 ## Analyze the output

-A message similar to the one below appears in the simple axis2server.
+A message similar to the one below appears in the Axis2 server.

 ```bash
 Tue Aug 13 12:31:38 IST 2024 samples.services.SimpleStockQuoteService :: Generating quote for : IBM